emjun/tisane/EXAMPLES.md

 # The researchers observe participants/cases (observational unit).
 pid = ts.Unit("case", cardinality=245) # pid is an observational unit.
 There are 245 adults.

-# Each pid (cause/adult) has an age value, which is numeric.
+# Each pid (cause/adult) has an age measure, which is numeric.
 # Verbose: Each instance of pid has one instance of a numeric variable age.
 # Note: By default, number_of_instances equals 1.
 The parameter value is explicitly set below for clarity.
 age = pid.numeric("age", number_of_instances=1)  # participant age

-# Each pid has an exercise value, which is numeric .
+# Each pid has an exercise measure, which is numeric .
 # Verbose: Each instance of pid has one instance of a numeric variable exercise.
 exercise = pid.numeric("exercise")  # years of vigorous physical exercise

-# Each pid has an endurance value, which is numeric.
+# Each pid has an endurance measure, which is numeric.
 # Verbose: Each instance of pid has one instance of a numeric variable endurance.
 endurance = pid.numeric("endurance") # number of minutes of sustained jogging on a treadmill